Arbnor Fejzullahu

-Arbnor Fejzullahu (born 8 April 1993) is an Albanian professional footballer who most recently played as a right-back for Swiss club FC Freienbach.
+Arbnor Fejzullahu (born 8 April 1993) is a professional footballer who most recently played as a right-back for Swiss club FC Freienbach.
+Born in Yugoslavia, he represented Albania internationally.

 Club career

 Early career

 Fejzullahu was born in the town Vranje in southern Serbia, FR Yugoslavia to Albanian parents.
 He played for the local ethnic Albanian team Tërnoci from the town of Veliki Trnovac.
 He was an important first team member in the heart of the midfield at the age of just 17 in the Serbian 5th tier of the football level.

 Besa Kavajë

 Fejzullahu moved to Albania in the summer of 2011 to join Besa Kavajë who had just been relegated to the Albanian First Division.
 Following his arrival prompted positive feedback by both the manager of Besa, Gugash Magani and the club's directors who all believed Fejzullahu would play a big role in the club's ambitions to return to the Albanian Superliga.